Ankylosing spondylitis. Not a well-known back

 two forms: active and inactive.
 Active is the development phase of AS while

 inactive is the post-development phase of AS.
-Layden Chiropractic manages both types with associated healthcare colleagues to the
+Layden Chiropractic manages both types with fellow healthcare colleagues to the

 benefit of the AS patient.